-There are two ways to configure the portal's user roles and permissions to ensure a "four eyes" authorization process.
-The default approach is to have two different user roles, one with permission to make analytics changes and submit them for review (but not approve or reject those changes), and one with permission to approve or reject changes (but not submit them for review).
+The default approach is to have two different user roles, one with permission to make analytics changes and submit them for review (but not approve or reject those changes), such as a Risk analyst, and one with permission to approve or reject changes (but not submit them for review), such as a Risk manager.
 This means that a user with one role can make changes in the staging environment but not approve/reject, and a user with the second role can approve changes but not make them.

-A different approach is to enable users with a specific role (For example, Analytics Specialist) to make changes, submit them for review, and approve or reject analytics changes, through granting them both the 'Analytics Version Acceptor' and 'Analytics Version Creator' permissions.
+A different approach is to enable users with a specific role (for example, Risk Manager) to make changes, submit them for review, and approve or reject analytics changes, through granting them both the 'Analytics Version Acceptor' and 'Analytics Version Creator' permissions.
 This enables an individual user to make analytics changes and submit them for review, but not approve or reject an analytics staging version that contains changes they made.
 This means that a user can approve or reject changes made by other users, but never their own changes, ensuring a "four eyes" authorization process.